 youngest daughter Kali (nearing completion of her 3-year

 The act of shaving allowed participants (Proud Victims) to fully

-appreciate a cancer patient's hair loss, and their journey would be
+appreciate a cancer patient's hair loss, and their journey is

 honored, at any age.
 Fundraising was originally intended as

 secondary to the awareness created.
 We believe both have been

 The first event was held on February 14, 2003 at Canada Post -

 where Gordon MacDonald, Kali's Dad and Event-Founder, worked.
 It

 claimed 48 proud victims, raised $37,000 for Kids with Cancer

 Society, and was televised on City TV's 'Big Breakfast'.